The Ultimate Guide to Visit Lisbon in 4 Days

 Explore Belém District

 - Monument of Discoveries: Just a short stroll away, you'll find this imposing monument celebrating Portuguese explorers.
-The structure itself is awe-inspiring, but don't miss the chance to take an elevator ride to the top for an even better vantage point.
+The structure itself is awe-inspiring, but don't miss the chance to take an elevator ride to the top for an even better viewpoint.

-- Shops & Boutiques: Browse the eclectic mix of shops offering everything from vintage clothing to contemporary art.
+- Shops & Boutiques: Delight yourself exploring the range of shops with vintage clothes and modern art.

-- Cafés & Restaurants: Take a break and savour some local cuisine or international delights in one of the many eateries scattered throughout the factory.
+- Cafés & Restaurants: Get a taste of local or cross-border cuisine in one of the numerous restaurants located in the heart of the factory.

 Panoramic Views at Miradouro Santa Luzia